Stellar Mentorship Program

 One-on-one pairings will typically happen in the first half of the Fall semester.
 You are welcome to contact the program leaders if you have questions.

-How is the SMP different from other physics mentorship programs?
+How is the Stellar Mentorship Program different from other physics mentorship programs?

 This program is tailored to undergraduates, graduates, and post-doctoral researchers in astronomy and astrophysics.
 If you are a student, you may also receive mentorship solicitations from WaMPS (Women And Minorities in the Physical Sciences).
-We work with WaMPS to make clear when the solicitation is shared with the SMP or is separate.
-You’re welcome to be in both programs, but mentorship about the unique research and academic careers in Astronomy and Astrophysics is what the SMP is for.
+We work with WaMPS to make clear when the solicitation is shared with the Stellar Mentorship Program or is separate.
+You’re welcome to be in both programs, but mentorship about the unique research and academic careers in Astronomy and Astrophysics is what the Stellar Mentorship Program is for, and it is typically best-suited for students pursuing degrees or careers in astrophysics.

 What are examples of career-related topics that I might discuss with my mentor/mentee?